The Arkansas Colleges of Health Education Continue to Operate as Scheduled

 Students arriving to campus for the start of the Fall 2020 academic year who are coming from areas where ‘hot spots’ exist or ‘shelter in place’ or similar restrictions exist are required to self-isolate for 14 days to ensure they are prepared to begin classes and new student orientation programming as scheduled.

 ACHE will continually assess conditions with guidance from national and local authorities regarding campus and travel restrictions.
-There are two known positive COVID-19 cases in the campus population.
+There are no known cases of COVID-19 on campus.
 Please continue to visit the Centers for Disease Control and Prevention (CDC) and this website for updates.